 Myth #1 – You need an iPod to podcast

 In theory you don’t really even need to own an MP3 player, let alone an iPod.
-Podcasting gets it’s name by combining the word iPod with the word Broadcasting.
-The idea is that you are “broadcasting” to an iPod, but you are actually broadcasting to any MP3 player or even just a person’s computer through the web.
+Podcasting gets it’s name from the iPod (Start with the word Broadcasting, take out Broad and substitute Pod).
+The idea is that you are broadcasting to an iPod, but you are actually broadcasting to any MP3 player or even just a person’s computer through the web.
 It is also not LIVE broadcasting, it’s more like a magazine subscription.
-I like to call it subscription audio, but maybe podcasting is catchier.

 Myth #2 – You need an iPod to listen to podcasts